gregorybel/combo-pairing/README.md

   ```

 - Copy the section where it says "SpiritCombo", you will need it later on phone 2
-- Disable BT on phone 1
+- Disable BT on phone 1 or switch-off phone 1 and make it is not around the pump or write back original mac address
 - Kill ruffy
 - Copy from phone 1 the complete directory /data/data/org.monkey.d.ruffy.ruffy/ to same location on phone 2
   Note: make sure the directory and its contents on phone 2 is NOT root owned, to check do ```ls -la /data/data/org.monkey.d.ruffy.ruffy``` , if yes do ```chown app_111:app_111 /data/data/org.monkey.d.ruffy.ruffy/*``` (or whatever the app owner is)